bengrosser/autonomous-video-artist/README.md

         $ rosrun turtlebot depth

-    To run the automatic navigation with depth image (including position tracking and battery information):
+    To run the automatic navigation with depth image (Please make sure that compressedDepth image_transport plugin is installed on your system):

-        $ rosrun turtlebot depth_nav
+        $ rosrun turtlebot depth_nav _image_transport:=compressedDepth

     To run the position track test code: